 Note The query above and deployment ID CS100012 are for demonstration purposes only and will vary by environment.

 If the above test indicates that performance gains can be achieved, use the following command in SQL Server Management Studio to set the Configuration Manager database to the SQL Server 2012 CE compatibility level:

 SET COMPATIBILITY_LEVEL = 110;

-During upgrades or new installations of Configuration Manager, databases are automatically configured to use the recommended SQL CE compatibility version for that version of SQL Server (as shown in the table that is mentioned earlier).
-Performance improvements are frequently introduced with ConfigMgr servicing updates.
+During upgrades or new installations of Configuration Manager, databases may be automatically configured to use the recommended SQL CE compatibility version for that version of SQL Server (as shown in the table that is mentioned earlier).
 If you experience performance degradation after a servicing update, as a result of being reverted back to the default recommended CE level for your version of SQL, reassess whether you may have to manually change the CE level back to 110.

 For more information about SQL CE compatibility levels, see ALTER DATABASE Compatibility Level (Transact-SQL).